 Forth Valley College has a proven track record of meeting the needs of its local communities and businesses, and is among the top performing colleges in Scotland.
-In Session 2019-20 we maintained high levels for our part-time FE and HE success PIs, and increased both our FE and HE full-time success rates by a percentage point.
-Through this outcome agreement we aim to consolidate College performance through maintaining all of our targets at 2018-19 levels, as we support our staff and students through the pandemic, and support the economic recovery from Covid-19.
-In particular, we are aiming to further increase achievement from Full Time FE and Full Time HE from our 2018-19 levels.
+In Sessions 2019-20 and 2020-21, where the whole country has navigated its way through a pandemic our students have maintained have high levels of success, with our full time HE success rate one percentage point higher than our pre-pandemic rate, and our full time FE remaining at the same level as our pre-pandemic rate, with our part time success rates being maintained at high levels.
+Through this outcome agreement we aim to consolidate College performance through maintaining or improving on our performance from 2020-21, as we support our staff and students through the pandemic, and support the economic recovery from Covid-19.
+In particular, we are aiming to further increase achievement from Full Time FE and Full Time HE from our 2020-21 levels.

-To help enable the College maintain and increase attainment work commenced in Session 2018-19 to enhance tracking and monitoring of student progress during the academic year, with the focus on our targeted full time students.
-Two systems have been developed and introduced during Academic Session 2018-19.
+To help enable the College maintain and increase attainment, work commenced in Session 2018-19 to enhance tracking and monitoring of student progress during the academic year, with the focus on our targeted full time students.
+Two systems were developed and introduced during Academic Session 2018-19, both of which have been significantly enhanced in previous sessions.
 The first development is a process to capture whether students are, or are not, progressing on their course, with this information collected every time a class meets.
 The second development has been in-year tracking centrally of predicted attainment of every full time student, with the purpose of providing focus to where additional support may be required to help students succeed.